How To Have A Lot Of Friends And Create A Large Social Circle

 Having a ton of friends actually isn't the best fit for many people

 I think for a lot of people the idea of having a ton of friends is better on paper than in reality.
-A person may be a bit insecure and think if they can form a big social circle and become the person on campus who knows everyone that will make them more worthy somehow.
-It's really only a particular type of person for who having a million friends is a good match for their personality.
+Someone may be a bit insecure and think if they can form a big social circle and be connected to everyone it will make them more worthy somehow.
+It's really only a particular personality type where having a million friends is a good fit for them.

-Your average person is content to have a handful of good buddies, maybe one to three really close friends, and some acquaintances they hang out with every so often at bigger get togethers.
+Your average person is content to have a handful of good buddies, maybe one to three really close friends, and some acquaintances they hang out with now and then at bigger get togethers.
 It's also not rare at all for some people to like to spend a lot of time alone, and only have a couple of high-quality friends they see every so often.
 This is all totally normal and acceptable.
 More isn't automatically better.
-Some of the most likable people I've ever met didn't have, or want, any more friends than the next person.
+Some of the most likable people don't have, or want, any more friends than the next person.

 I don't want to overstate my case and make it seem like having a ton of friends is completely empty and shallow and unfulfilling.
 It can be awesome to have a ton going on in your social life.
 However, knowing a lot of people has some drawbacks as well:

 - It can take up a lot of your time to keep up with your many friends and meet their demands for your company.
-If you're the kind of person who likes to take a lot of time for themselves, that conflicts with constantly getting invitations to catch up or attend one function or another.
-When you know a lot of people you'll also be getting tons of texts and emails and instant messages throughout the day.
+If you're the kind of person who likes to take a lot of time for themselves, that conflicts with constantly getting invitations to catch up or attend one get together or another.
+When you know a lot of people you'll also get tons of texts and social media messages throughout the day.

 - It takes a fair amount of time and effort to just meet a lot of people, or to constantly be organizing ways you can all hang out.
 If you're not that socially inclined, it can feel like a lot of work.

 - If you know a lot of people, it's impossible that they're all going to be really close relationships.
-Some people are okay with this, and acquaintances who are friendly with you and who you can still do fun things with aren't automatically bad, but some of us get a lot less out of those types of connections than others.
+Friendly acquaintances you can do fun things with aren't automatically bad, but some of us get a lot less out of those types of connections than others.

-- I'd say on average, if you know a ton of people, you're going to be spending relatively more time doing activities that involve big groups.
-It's just one of the main ways you can keep up with a bunch of friends at once.
-If you're not into bigger crowds, or the partying activities that are often part of the package, knowing a lot of people may not be for you.
+- I'd say on average, if you have a ton of friends, you're going to be spending relatively more time doing activities that involve big groups.
+It's just one of the main ways you can keep up with a bunch of people at once.
+If you're not into bigger crowds, or the emphasis on partying that's often part of the package, having a huge social circle may not be for you.
 I also find when you see a lot of people at once it's impossible to have a lot of quality contact with each person.
-You just don't have enough time, and have to either chat to a bunch of people quickly, or pick a few people to talk to in depth and neglect the others.
+You just don't have enough time, and have to either chat to a bunch of people quickly, or pick a few to talk to in depth and neglect the others.

 Okay, now that I've spent all that time trying to steer you away from just wanting to make a lot of friends for its own sake, here are my actual suggestions: